ibm-cloud-docs/Cloudant/offerings/bluemix.md

 It is recommended that you store large binary attachments, or JSON blobs, in object storage and save a link to the location in a {{site.data.keyword.cloudant_short_notm}} JSON document.

-For more information about what to do when documents fail to replicate, see [replication errors](../api/replication.html#replication-errors).
+If you exceed the specified limits, some of your documents will not replicate.
+For more information about how to fix this issue, see [replication errors](../api/replication.html#replication-errors).

 ## Locations and tenancy